flopper123/BDSAExamProject/README.md

-# There are Lies Below..
+# There Be Lies Below..
 # Lit Explore - Analysis Design and Software Architecture
 The program is run through a Linux Docker container.
 ## How to run program: